Bostjan24/SOB-monitor/README.md

 <b>Saving data to the database</b>

-If you want to save the data to the database, you need to create database yourself and tweak the code a little.
+If you want to save the data to the database, you need to create database yourself and do some tweaks in main program.
 Script to create the tables is located in the script.sql document. <b>I run the database on MariaDB server.
 I haven't tried any other servers, so I suggest that you use MariaDB as well.
 If not, there is a chance that the program won't work.</b>

   `-a, --show-averages=> Shows averages for selected sheet.`<br>
   `-c, --create-spreadsheet => Creates spreadsheet named SOBm-data.xlsx in current folder`<br>